Introductory Survey of Lam-rim

 It is similar to what we were speaking of in terms of a mental continuum or the movie “Star Wars.”
 It is not all happening now in one moment.
 Only one moment is happening at a time.
 Whether we are talking about a movie or whether we are talking about a mental continuum or we are talking about time in general, only one moment happens and when we talk about the rest, it’s either already happened or not yet happened.

 After it has happened is it sort of sitting off stage relaxing and not yet happened is waiting to come on the stage in order to happen?
 No. It just happens.
 Does it come from nowhere?
 No. If you take what happens now comes from nowhere and so a nothing becomes a something and a something becomes a nothing, that also doesn’t make sense.
 It becomes very interesting and very complicated.
-And we know what has already happened, and we know what has not yet happened, and we do what we actually know.
+We can know all three times in the sense that we know what has already happened, like yesterday, and we know what has not yet happened, like tomorrow, and we know what is happening now, like today.
 I have a very complicated article on my website about this: the nature of time and what does a Buddha know?
 A Buddha knows the past, present and future.

 Let us end here with a dedication.
 We think whatever understanding we might have gained, whatever positive energy has developed, then what we want to do is like save it in the folder in our internal computer and not just turn off the machine and leave here and it’s not been saved anywhere.
 If it is something positive, then it will automatically be saved in the folder of “ improve our ordinary samsaric life.”
 A little bit more understanding and we can make interesting conversation over tea or coffee.
 So, very nice, but not terribly profound.